innovation-first/paradox-innovation/content/blogs/frugalit-optimiser/index.md

 Moreover, detailed analysis shows that even in large clusters with 1,000 CPUs or more, the average CPU usage is only 17%.
 This overprovisioning trend is similar on major cloud platforms like AWS, Azure, and Google Cloud, with CPU utilization rates of 11%, 11%, and 17%, respectively ([4]).
 These data highlight the major challenge of resource optimization in Kubernetes environments, leading to a vast amount of unused but electrically powered resources.

-## The Optimiser
+## The optimiser

-### An Original and Innovative Project
+### An original and innovative project

-The Frugal-IT optimiser aims to facilitate, or even completely manage, the dynamic management of computing resources to ultimately shut down as much of the IT infrastructure as possible while respecting essential service levels as expressed by the user.
+The Frugal-IT optimiser aims to facilitate the dynamic management of computing resources to ultimately shut down as much of the IT infrastructure as possible while respecting essential service levels as expressed by the user.

 Why shut down? the optimiser's team seeks significant gains rather than fine-tuning optimizations.
 The simple act of